 Which of course couldn’t be found in 250 light strands.

-I love how these round, accordian-fold ornaments look on the tree – as well as how easy they are to decorate other places around the house, too.
+And these round, accordian-fold ornaments look so good the tree.
+They are easy to use on other places around the house, too.
 They look good hanging from a window, topping a feather tree, and accenting a “JOY” banner.

 The only thing I’m not sure of is what to call them.
 I’ve seem them referred to as “pinwheel” ornaments, which they really aren’t, “flowers” which sorta work, but there are actual flowers made out of book pages I’ve seen with rolled-edge petals, so that’s confusing.
 They seem to be fans, but double fans, I guess.

-Hmmm, I’ve got to figure it out soon, ’cause I’ve got a tutorial coming in the next few days…
+Hmmm, I’ve got to figure it out soon, because I’ve got a tutorial coming (which you can now find here).

 And of course we have fun bringing out ornaments from years past.
 These balls we made with glue and glitter were simple and fast and they remain some of my favorite ornaments.